-- The Cameo: Red Hot Chili Peppers' drummer Chad Smith appears out of nowhere at the end of the Crabbing episode to drop a sweet fish rap and confuse the hell out of Vinny.
+- The Cameo: Red Hot Chili Peppers' drummer Chad Smith appears out of nowhere at the end of the Crabbing episode to drop a sweet fish rap and confuses the hell out of Vinny.

 - Canada, Eh?: The episodes with Matty Matheson (the fish tacos episode and the noodling for catfish two-parter) drop multiple references to how Canadian Matheson is.
 When he makes a surprise visit in the Fermented Popcorn Seasoning episode, Hunzi plays "O Canada" over the video and Matty's subtitle is "Notable Canadian".

 - Caption Humor: Alongside showing important information, special emphasis is made on Brad's accent or phumphering, fact-checking Brad matter-of-factly, or inserting Vinny and Hunzi's own sarcastic responses to Brad via the captions.Wourder

 - Catchphrase: So many that Season 3 began a "Brad Leone Bingo" Running Gag.

 - As is the case with most videos on the channel, Brad closes out each video with "Bon Appétit" or "Bon Appétit, baby."

 - When Brad tastes his dish, sometimes he'll remark, "I've paid for worse."

 - Brad sometimes calls ingredients he's working with "big boys" and/or "bad boys".
 All dogs, meanwhile, are "good boys/good girls".

 - Elias Cairo says "You can't teach that" several times in the pheasant episodes.
 When Brad says it himself in the empanadas episode, Elias' face pops up.